Tommertom/dup-finder-node/README.md

 Once all the filtering is done, there is a final run-through to mark files for deletion.
 This is all very specific to your situation.

+Then a number of key checks are needed - 1) not all files of one specific unique match are deleted 2) there are mutliple of one unique match kept.

+1. means - tweak filters to be more specific (false positives).
+2 means the filters are too specific (false negatives).

 The output are multiple things, like error messages as well as DOS-based commands to remove the files. ("DEL").
 The master file has the prefix "REM".

 So, this tool requires a lot of manual starting and stopping and checking - but that works for me!